-2. This Resolution shall apply to Contracting Party and Cooperating Non-Contracting Party (CPC) flag purse seine vessels fishing on DFADs aggregating target tuna species in the IOTC area of competence as well as associated supply or support vessels.
+2. 2.
+This Resolution shall apply to Contracting Party and Cooperating Non-Contracting Party (CPC) flag purse seine vessels fishing on DFADs aggregating target tuna species in the IOTC area of competence as well as associated supply-or support vessels I vessels.
+Only purse seiners and associated supply vessels are allowed to deploy and use DFADs and instrumented buoys in the IOTC Area of Competence.

-DFAD Register and Limits
+DFAD Register Registration and Limits